Pham-dev/hls-emr-flex-plugin/README.md

 **Docker CLI and/or Docker Desktop**
 - Docker desktop will be used to run the application installer locally on your machine.
 Go to [Docker](https://www.docker.com/products/docker-desktop) website and download Docker with default options.
 After installation make sure to start Docker desktop.

+**ngrok**
+- Per the [open-emr repo](https://github.com/bochoi-twlo/hls-ehr), ensure you have OpenEMR installed and are running ngrok on a local terminal.
+This is done by calling `ngrok http 80` from your terminal.
+Write down your ngrok http url for later use.

 **Twilio Account**
 - Create a [Twilio account](https://www.twilio.com/try-twilio) if you have not done so already
 - After creating your account you will have access to an **Account Sid** and an **Auth Token** which will be needed to run through the installation.